 Then there were the films, and associated film soundtracks/singles.
-Notable among them was the ‘Young Ones’ released in 1961, which Cliff sang the title track for, and ‘Summer Holiday’, which was released in 1963, and featured Cliff on a famous double decker bus.
+Notable among them was the ‘Young Ones’ released in 1961, which Cliff sang the title track for, and ‘Summer Holiday’, which was released in 1963, and featured Cliff on a famous double decker bus with new tyres.
 His career has also seen him take to the stage in straight theatre, and appear in pantomime.

 Music was always at the forefront of Cliff’s career though, especially in the 60’s, when records were churned out at rapid pace.
 For Cliff, this meant the release of four albums in 1965, after he was voted top male singer by NME readers, two albums in 1966 called ‘Finders Keepers’ and ‘Kinda Latin’, and three albums in 1967.
 Other achievements included two appearances representing Britain in the Eurovision Song Contest, and in 1971, an Ivor Novello award for ‘Outstanding Services To British Music’.